-Prerequisites: ITMD 129 and ITMD 185 and ITMD 202 and DRAF 264 (All courses must be completed with a grade of "C" or higher.)
+Prerequisites: ITMD 129 with a grade of "C" or higher and ITMD 185 with a grade of "C" or higher and ITMD 202 with a grade of "C" or higher and DRAF 264 with a grade of "C" or higher.

 This is an advanced course focusing on using an "evidence-based design" approach.
 Upon successful completion of this course, the student will be able to describe and apply general and specific programming tasks, understand research methods used in design, analyze style and historic value, define contextual elements related to the built environment, understand the implementation of sustainability throughout the approach, apply human factors and philosophies to design solution, and understand the different approaches to various design categories.
-4 hrs. integrated lecture/lab/wk.